 - I am a loyal friend and partner.

-- I empathise with others.
+- I empathize with others.

-As seen in these lists, affirmations can be applied to almost any situation, can address almost any trauma and can be used by women, men, children and teenagers
+As seen in these lists, affirmations can be applied to almost any situation, can address almost any trauma and can be used by women, men, children, and teenagers

 Although affirmations do work, they are not an immediate cure-all.
-They take time, patience and a commitment from the practitioner.
+They take time, patience and commitment from the practitioner.
 There must be a willingness to say and to read the affirmations of choice every day.

 Learning to identify negative thoughts as soon as they formulate is important for mental, emotional and physical well-being too.
 Notice the thought and correct it as soon as possible.
 Change the negative tone to something positive.

-Learning how to Use Affirmations in Your Life
+Learning How to Use Affirmations in Your Life

 As discussed previously, noting the trigger or situation will help with honing this skill as well.

 Perhaps you can eventually try to deal with it proactively.
-Even in a situation that may be stressful and fear inducing, from net working to presentations to an important business meeting, affirmations can help.
+Even in a situation that may be stressful and fear-inducing, from networking to presentations to an important business meeting, affirmations can help.

 Positive thinking is wonderful and the entire aim of this article and the practice of affirmations.
 However, it is additionally important to be realistic about your goals, your expectations, your practice, and the affirmations themselves.